MyXOF/SparkNotes/markdown/architecture.md

     callSite: CallSite,
     resultHandler: (Int, U) => Unit,
     properties: Properties): JobWaiter[U] = {
-  // Check to make sure we are not launching a task on a partition that does not exist. val maxPartitions = rdd.partitions.length partitions.find(p => p >= maxPartitions || p < 0).foreach { p =>
+  val maxPartitions = rdd.partitions.length
+  partitions.find(p => p >= maxPartitions || p < 0).foreach { p =>
     throw new IllegalArgumentException(